Sir Henry Dudley, 1st Baronet

-For a time, between 1804 and 1812, Bate Dudley moved from Essex to Ireland due to financial difficulties and took up a Rectory in Kilscoran and Kilglass.
+For a time, between 1804 and 1812, Bate Dudley moved from Essex to Ireland due to financial difficulties and took up a rectory in Kilscoran and Kilglass.
 He returned to England in 1812 to take up a rectory in Willingham, Cambridgeshire.
 In October of the same year he was created a baronet, of Sloane Street, Chelsea, in the County of Middlesex, and of Kilscoran House in the County of Wexford.

-Bate Dudley played a part in the suppression of the Ely and Littleport riots of May 1816.
+Bate Dudley played a part in the suppression of the Ely and Littleport riots 1816.
 These were part of a more widespread discontent which affected Norfolk, Suffolk, Huntingdonshire and Cambridgeshire.
-It had its roots in discontent over the enclosure of the fenlands, but the high price of bread, poor pay of agricultural workers, and unemployment of soldiers returning from the Napoleonic wars were also factors.
+It had its roots in discontent over the enclosure of the fenlands, but the high price of bread, poor pay of agricultural workers, and unemployment of soldiers returning from the Napoleonic Wars were also factors.
 Bate Dudley, who was a magistrate at Ely at the time, organised opposition to the rioters at Littleport, near Ely, where the insurgents were defeated, but only after troops opened fire on them.